Surprise inspection finds improper care of linens at UPMC Shadyside

 The findings by the Pennsylvania Department of Health come as UPMC and its linen supplier Paris Companies are embroiled in several wrongful death lawsuits stemming from fungal infections in immune-suppressed transplant and cancer patients.

 The Feb.
-17 report, posted recently online, indicated that a complaint led to the investigation and subsequent discussions over corrective measures.
+17 report, posted recently online , indicated that a complaint led to the investigation and subsequent discussions over corrective measures.

-Investigators determined “that neither the clean or soiled linens were being stores according to standards…”
+Investigators determined “that neither the clean or soiled linens were being stored according to standards…”

 UPMC did not immediately return a call seeking comment.